lincza/ProduceLincKnowledgeBase/docs/articles/Operational Finance/Produce Trades/Guides/Post Produce Trade Invoices.md

 * Choose invoice as the document type
 * Fill in the posting date
 * Fill in posting description and reference
-* Tick the box for “Final”
+* Tick the box for "Final"